 By Dr. Frank Aieta, N.D.

 Much of the research on iodine and its relationship to disease comes from observations of populations of people in areas where iodine intake is the highest.
-For example it has been estimated that the mainland Japanese ingest approximately 13,800 micrograms of iodine per day, which is over 100 times the RDA.
-Japanese from the coastal areas ingest even more iodine than the average in-land Japanese consume.
+For example it has been estimated that the mainland Japanese ingest approximately 13,800 micrograms of iodine per day, which is over 100 times the U.S. recommended daily allowance.1 Japanese people from the coastal areas ingest even more iodine than the average in-land Japanese consume.
 They receive much of their iodine from fresh seafood and seaweed, which is known to concentrate iodine.
 The Japanese, who consume a large amount of iodine by U.S. RDA standards, have remarkably lower levels of breast, endometrial, prostate, thyroid and ovarian cancer.
 In addition, there is a significantly lower amount of hypothyroidism and fibrocystic breast disease in Japanese women who consume more iodine.

 Before I recommend iodine supplementation to anyone, I will run a specialized urinalysis test called an iodine-loading test.
 This test has been found to provide very useful information on the body’s total iodine status.
-For the test the patient is given a specific dose of iodine and the amount of iodine excreted in the urine over the next 24 hours is measured.
+For the test, the patient is given a specific dose of iodine and the amount of iodine excreted in the urine over the next 24 hours is measured.
 If the patient has enough iodine in their body, hence not deficient, they should excrete over 90% of the iodine that was taken in, any less than that would indicate an iodine deficiency.
 If the patient is found to be deficient, I will typically recommend an iodine supplement with a specific dose based on the level of their deficiency.